 Step 3.
 Accessing Conky on Ubuntu Linux.

-Once installed, start it from Unity Dash or your application menu.
+Once successfully installed, now we start it from Unity Dash or your application menu.

 Congratulations!
 You have successfully installed Conky.
 Thanks for using this tutorial for installing the latest stable version of Conky on the Ubuntu 16.04 LTS (Xenial Xerus) system.
 For additional help or useful information, we recommend you check the official Conky website.